 The Best Animal Internships

 Are you looking for an amazing animal internship?
-There are many unique internship opportunities available with a wide variety of animals, and many opportunities offer compensation via a stipend or college credit.
+There are many unique internship opportunities available with a wide variety of animals and many opportunities offer compensation via a stipend or college credit.
 Here are some of our favorite animal internships:

-Indiana University’s Summer Research Experience for Undergraduates in Animal Behavior gives 10 students the chance to participate in both field and lab work over a ten week period.
-The program, founded in 1990, is one of the premier animal behavior internship opportunities.
-Students are compensated with a stipend, a private dorm room on campus, all meals, and travel expenses.
-Applications are due in February.
+Indiana University’s Summer Research Experience for Undergraduates in Animal Behavior gives 10 students the chance to participate in both field and lab work over a ten-week period.
+The program, founded in 1990, is one of the premier animal behavior internship opportunities and is funded by the National Science Foundation.

 The Darley Flying Start program offers students the opportunity to travel the world while working with Thoroughbreds in all aspects of the racing industry.
-The two-year program offers twelve students the chance work at top farms and racetracks in England, Ireland, Dubai, Australia, and Kentucky.
-Students receive a stipend, housing, transportation, and health insurance.
+The two-year program offers twelve students the chance work at top farms and racetracks in England, Ireland, Dubai, Australia and Kentucky.

 Wildlife Rehabilitator Internship

 Interested in becoming a wildlife rehabilitator?
-The National Wildlife Rehabilitators Association (in Illinois) offers a wildlife rehabilitation internship opportunity at its wildlife hospital.
+The National Wildlife Rehabilitators Association in Illinois offers a wildlife rehabilitation internship opportunity at its wildlife hospital.
 Students have the chance to help with exams, critical care, feeding, orphans, releases, fundraising and more.